stoicamihaivlad/siwthcTheLights/README.md

 #mvstoica@mvstoica-mac candidate-submissions % python3 --version
 #Python 3.9.13

-#I haven't used any libraries, just Python
+I haven't used any libraries for the assigment, just Python.
+However, for the unit testing, I have used python unittest standard library.

 >>matrixLightning.py